KmolYuan/Pyslvs-UI/docs/environment.md

 make
 ```

+!!! warning

+    Check the `glibc` version from `ldd --version`,
+    it must be equal or higher than package's.

-#### Mac OS and Windows
+#### Windows and macOS

-Use PyInstaller to build.
+Use [PyInstaller] to build.

-After following operation, the executable file is in `dist` folder.
+After following operation, the executable file is in a folder named `dist`.

 Make command: